 GeneCards Summary for PLD2 Gene

 PLD2 (Phospholipase D2) is a Protein Coding gene.
-Diseases associated with PLD2 include Tooth Agenesis.
-Among its related pathways are Translation Translation regulation by Alpha-1 adrenergic receptors and Circadian entrainment.
+Diseases associated with PLD2 include Tooth Agenesis and Pheochromocytoma.
+Among its related pathways are Circadian entrainment and Ras signaling pathway.
 Gene Ontology (GO) annotations related to this gene include phosphatidylinositol binding and N-acylphosphatidylethanolamine-specific phospholipase D activity.
 An important paralog of this gene is PLD1.

 May have a role in signal-induced cytoskeletal regulation and/or endocytosis.

 Phospholipases are a group of enzymes that hydrolyze phospholipids into fatty acids and other lipophilic molecules.
 There are four major classes; phospholipase A, phospholipase B, phosphoinositide-specific phospholipase C and phospholipase D.